 KPIs are also useful decision-making tools.
 Because they help reduce the complex nature of organizations to a small, manageable number of key indicators, KPIs also, in turn, assist decision making by ultimately, helping in improving performance.

-Metrics are used to measure different aspects of business activity at a particular point in time.
-KPIs also has strategic objectives to measure performance against a specific target.
+Metrics are used to measure different aspects of business activity at a particular point in time to find what is kpi in project management.
+KPIs includes has strategic objectives to measure performance against a specific target.
 These targets are further defined in strategic, planning and budget sessions and thus have a range of performance.

 When KPIs are design, it becomes vitally important to think through the possible unintended consequences of measuring them.
 If we are unable to track it, we run the risk of the KPI causing more harm than good.

-When we are designing a KPI, it’s vitally important to think about the possibility of unintended consequences of measuring it.
+When we are designing a KPI to find out the key performers in project management, it’s vitally important to think about the possibility of unintended consequences of measuring it.
 If we don’t consider it, we might run the risk of the KPI causing more harm than causing any good.

 Also, KPIs are metrics, but not all metrics are KPIs.

 Irresepctive of industry, when conducting employee appraisals, managers look for competency in critical areas.
 In every company managers want to see employees are meeting established goals, working as contributing members of the team and applying critical thinking skills to help ensure business operations are successful.
-There are many key performance indicators, the top areas of attention address key areas of operations.
+There are many types of KPIs (key performance indicators), the top areas of attention address key areas of operations.

 Team members who work together on projects and initiatives are basically seen as strong and contributing team players.
 Examples in which employees show a strong sense of team commitment: